19 Dog Toys That Will Help Your Energetic, Reactive or Fearful Dog

 The Hide a Squirrel toy is a favorite in my household.
 One of my dogs would actually bring me the empty toy when it needed the animals stuffed back in!

-This interactive aquarium toy is a cute variation with little fish for your dog to find and pull out.
+This interactive toy is a cute variation with little sheep for your dog to find and pull out.

 I couldn’t resist including the monkey version, the thought of yelling “go find your monkey toy!” or “where’s the banana?” is amusing all by itself.

 I just discovered this toy and it’s a genius idea – the toy stuffs into itself and the dog pulls it right side out.
 The big questions is, will that prevent the dog from destroying it if they are a toy shredder?
 I’m buying one to find out, I will update this once I test it with my stuffed toy shredder (i.e. Tico the border collie).